CIO-PAC: Background

 In his 1993 memoir, John Abt, general counsel for the Amalgamated Clothing Workers of America under Sidney Hillman, claimed the leaders of the Communist Party of the USA had inspired the idea of the CIO-PAC: In 1943, Gene Dennis came to me and Lee Pressman to first raise the idea of a political action committee to organize labor support for Roosevelt in the approaching 1944 election.
 Pressman approached Murray with the idea, as I did with Hillman.
 Both men seized upon the proposal with great enthusiasm.
 Abt and Pressman become the CIO-PAC's co-counsels.
-Thus, in 1943, as American spy Elizabeth Bentley resurrected the Ware Group (of which Abt had been a member), could not risk involvement with her or the group.
-Instead, the group reformed under Victor Perlo as the Perlo Group.

 Momentum for the CIO-PAC came from the Smith–Connally Act or War Labor Disputes Act (50 U.S.C.
 App.
 1501 et seq.) was an American law passed on June 25, 1943, over President Franklin D. Roosevelt's veto.
 The legislation was hurriedly created after 400,000 coal miners, their wages significantly lowered because of high wartime inflation, struck for a $2-a-day wage increase.
 The Act allowed the federal government to seize and operate industries threatened by or under strikes that would interfere with war production, and prohibited unions from making contributions in federal elections.

-The war powers bestowed by the Act were first used in August 1944 when the Fair Employment Practices Commission ordered the Philadelphia Transportation Company to hire African-Americans as motormen.
+The war powers bestowed by the Act were first used in August 1944 when the Fair Employment Practices Commission ordered the Philadelphia Transportation Company to hire African Americans as motormen.
 The 10,000 members of the Philadelphia Rapid Transit Employees Union (PRTEU), a labor union unaffiliated with either the American Federation of Labor or the Congress of Industrial Organizations, led a sick-out strike, now known as the Philadelphia transit strike of 1944, for six days.
 President Roosevelt sent 8,000 United States Army troops to the city to seize and operate the transit system, and threatened to draft any PRTEU member who did not return to the job within 48 hours.
 Roosevelt's actions broke the strike.

 In November 1946, prior to passage of the Smith–Connally Act, the CIO's second president, Philip Murray appointed John Brophy (a UMW leader, by then head of the CIO's director of Industrial Union Councils), Nathan Cowan (CIO legislative director), and J. Raymond Walsh (CIO research director) to report on CIO political operations.
 Their report of December 1946 included recommendation for a permanent CIO national political group and consideration for formation of an American Labor Party.
 During CIO Executive Board meetings in January and February 1943, the board approved most recommendations.